slamora/brackets-wiki/How-to-Use-Brackets.md

 All the CSS features above also work when you're in an inline Quick Edit CSS editor.

 **Using your own backend**<a name="lp-custom-server"></a> - Make sure your server is already running, serving files from the same folder Brackets is editing.
 Choose **File > Project Settings** and enter whatever URL corresponds to the _root_ folder that's open in Brackets (typically a localhost URL).
-Then open an HTML, PHP, ASP etc. file and launch Live Preview.
+Then open a file that needs to be processed by a web server (HTML, PHP, ASP, etc...) and launch Live Preview.
 Brackets will launch Chrome with the correct URL to load that page from your local server.

 _However_, this mode disables the HTML-related features:
 * The browser won't update in real time as you type in HTML/PHP/etc. files (only CSS edits will be reflected in real time).
 Instead, the page is auto-reloaded when you save a HTML/PHP/etc. file.